VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

    Completed reading on 21.02.2024 on World Stroke Day
 4. Debt: The First 5000 Years
 5. Think Again: The Power of Knowing What You Don't Know
+6. Psych: The Story of the Human Mind
+   Completed reading on 26.02.2024

 Partially read pile:

-1. Psych: The Story of the Human Mind
+1.